mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 #### Redux Thunk

-Redux Thunk is a middleware which allows us to **create actions that return a function instead of an action object.** This function returns the action object instead and gets passed as an argument to the dispatcher.
+Redux Thunk is a middleware which allows us to **create actions that return a function instead of an action object.** This function, when called, returns the action object instead which in turn gets passed as an argument to the dispatcher.

 ### Connect Firebase with component